aceppaluni/Unit-Conversion/README.md

 # Unit-Conversion
-This will conver units of Mass, Volume, and length.
+The app will convert units of Mass, Volume, and length.